citp/privacy-policy-historical/s/su/sup/supercasino.com.md

 ### 6\.
 GENERAL

 On our website we have links to other websites - to point you in the direction of other information or advice.
 However, you need to be aware that these sites may have different security or privacy policies to us.
 We cannot be responsible for any information you give to them.
 Netplay TV Group Ltd is an Alderney based company.
 Although Alderney is in the Channel Islands it is not part of the European Economic Area - so when you register with us you are accepting that your personal details will be sent out of the EEA.
 However, the authorities in Alderney make us stick to the same rigorous data protection standards as those in the UK.
 We in turn ensure that anyone we use to manage your data also sticks to data protection standards similar to those in the UK.
 This privacy policy forms part of our website Terms and Conditions.
 These Terms and Conditions shall be governed by and construed in accordance with the laws of Alderney and subject to the jurisdiction of the courts of Alderney.
+This privacy policy is published in a number of languages for information purposes and ease of access by players.
+It is only the English version that is the legal basis of the relationship between You and the Company and in case of any discrepancy between a non-English version and the English version of this privacy policy, the English version shall prevail.

 Questions about this Privacy Policy can be addressed to: